Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system: Abstract

 \section{Abstract}

-We study the magnetotransport properties of a two-dimensional electronic system with unconventional Rashba spin-orbit coupling in which the system is described by a pair of chiral spin texture in each spin branch, and the chirality is opposite in two spin branches.
+We study the magnetotransport properties of a two-dimensional electronic system with unconventional Rashba spin-orbit coupling in which the system is described by a pair of chiral spin textures in each spin branch, and the chirality is opposite in the two spin branches.
 We obtain the Landau levels analytically and find that intra-spin and/or inter-spin Landau level crossing occurs.
 We compute the longitudinal conductivity and quantum Hall conductivity using the Kubo formalism based on linear response theory.
-We find that the usual Shubnikov-de Haas oscillation in longitudinal conductivity appears that can be made purely spin polarized by adjusting the Fermi level suitably.
-We observe a beating pattern in the Shubnikov-de Hass oscillation in the intra-spin branches, which arises due to the superposition of Shubnikov-de Hass oscillations corresponding to two bands in each spin branch.
-This is contrary to the conventional Rashba system, where such beating is due to the superposition of Shubnikov-de Hass oscillations corresponding to the two spin-branches.
-On the other hand, we note that quantum-Hall conductivity exhibits usual quantization in units of $e^2/h$ corresponding to each spin dependent Landau level.
+We find that the usual Shubnikov-de Haas oscillation in longitudinal conductivity can be made purely spin polarized by adjusting the Fermi level suitably.
+We observe a beating pattern in the Shubnikov-de Haas oscillation in the intra-spin branches, which arises due to the superposition of Shubnikov-de Haas oscillations corresponding to two bands in each spin branch.
+This is contrary to the conventional Rashba system, where such beating is due to the superposition of Shubnikov-de Haas oscillations corresponding to the two spin-branches.
+On the other hand, we note that quantum-Hall conductivity exhibits usual quantization in units of $e^2/h$ corresponding to each spin-dependent Landau level.
 However, the Landau level crossing gives rise to the double jump in the Hall conductivity if the Fermi level is placed precisely at the crossing point.